Acceptable Use Policy (AUP) for Technology Resources

 - Respect that technology resources are shared and finite.

-How each individual uses resources may impact the work of other memebers of the community and beyond, as our campus network is connected to other networks worldwide.
+How each individual uses resources may impact the work of other members of the community and beyond, as our campus network is connected to other networks worldwide.
 It is important that all users be aware of their individual obligations and of what constitutes proper use and behavior.
 The following information outlines the use, guidelines, prohibitions, and violation policy of Carroll's Acceptable Use Policy.
-All quesitons and concerns should be sent to the Director of Campus Computing and Information Technology (CCIT) via the Help Desk at (406) 447-4357 or to email@example.com.
+All questions and concerns should be sent to the Director of Technology via the Help Desk @ (406)447-4357 or to firstname.lastname@example.org.

 Use of Technology Resources